Ladav/omnifood/README.md

 omnifood
-omnifood is web design of an online food delivery service, designed in html, css3 and jquery.
+omnifood is a web design of an online food delivery service, designed in html, css3 and jquery.